 Unassigned removes an assignment from a channel.
-Click Unassigned and click any block in an assignment, for example the middle of a 7.1 assignment, the entire assignment is removed and is not displayed on the Audio application.
+Select Unassigned and select any block in an assignment, for example the middle of a 7.1 assignment, the entire assignment is removed and is not displayed on the Audio application.

 Default resets the channels to 8 stereo pairs.